 If you cut to around 00:55, then to the 01:47 mark, in the video below, you'll see what we've got so far:

-The Tech Teaser for "Next Gen" does show Battlefield soldiers running with M1 Garand Rifles, which would suggest the WW2-era could be returning, but we're pretty certain that this is just for the demonstration.
+The Tech Teaser for "Next Gen" does show Battlefield soldiers running with M1 Garand Rifles, which would suggest the WW2-era could be returning, but we know now that this is just for the demonstration.

 A lot of the time, Tech Demo content is made specifically for that purpose and it rarely evolves into anything significant.